 In response to the announcements, Fitch Ratings and Moody's Investors Service stressed they remained committed to a continuing and constructive dialogue with regulators.
 Standard & Poor's (S&P) said it would participate in the CESR review, but would not comment further.

 Since July, the main rating agencies have been forced to downgrade hundreds of first- and second-lien US subprime RMBSs and review their ratings on hundreds of CDO of ABS tranches.
 By August 21, Moody's had downgraded 417 first- and 721 second-lien US subprime RMBSs dating from 2005 and 2006, and had 43 first- and 58 second-lien US subprime RMBSs from 2005 and 2006 on watch.
 The agency also had 203 synthetic and cash CDOs of ABS tranches - including nine with Aaa ratings - on watch for a possible downgrade.

 S&P, meanwhile, had downgraded 612 first- and 418 second-lien US subprime RMBSs and, by August 21, had downgraded 171 tranches spanning 95 CDOs of ABSs, including 18 tranches previously rated AAA.
-At the time Risk Australia went to press, it continued to have 26 first- and second-lien US subprime RMBSs on watch, as well as 137 tranches from 45 CDOs of ABSs.
+By August 21, it continued to have 26 first- and second-lien US subprime RMBSs on watch, as well as 137 tranches from 45 CDOs of ABSs.